Anti-Aging Alpha Arbutin

 Alpha arbutin is naturally found in the leaves of the Bearberry plant.
 It is becoming one of the most popular ingredients in modern cosmetics and skin care, especially in lightening and brightening anti-aging products.

 The berry from which alpha-arbutin is extracted is a bright red, sweet berry that is fantastic to eat.
 It is found in temperate climates and grows for most of the year.
 For centuries, many cultures have used it in natural medicine applications.
 It's even a natural food supply for bears.

 Sun and Age Spots

 Remember the good old days.
 You are lying out in the sun.
 Baby oil was glistening all over your body.
 A bottle of sun-in or lemon juice spritzed on your hair.

 Light brown spots begin appearing on the cheeks.
 Sometimes on the forehead.
-They are light brown.
 The tan or brown color of your face comes from increased melanin.
 This occurs due to genetics; some call it liver or age spots.

 In years past, dermatologists have used Hydroquinone, a prescription skin lightener.
 However, because it is available only from a dermatologist, many have shied away from using it because it has been known to contain carcinogens.
-In clinical studies, it is carcinogenic.

 Who doesn't want an even-toned complexion?
-But, as we age, you may have seen dark spots cropping up.
-Brown circles, age, or liver spots, no matter what you call them.
+But, as you age, dark spots may start cropping up.
+Brown circles, age, or liver spots, whatever you call them.
 Cheeks are the most common areas of the face they appear.
 But they also appear on the hands, arms, back, legs, and face.

 Usually, age spots appear later in life.
 However, the damage from sun exposure happens before the age of 18.